 According to a survey conducted by a resume builder provider, ResumeLab, most recruitment specialists are more willing to interview and hire the candidates who sent cover letters.
 Therefore, whether those job ads require a cover letter or not, it’s always better to write one and send it along with your job application to let your strengths shine.

 When it comes to how to write a cover letter, always remember to include the basic things mentioned in this article, which play an outline role.
 An outline will well organize the content and make your expression more logical and understandable.
-Also, be sure to keep your cover letter short but powerful.
-Last but not least, send your cover letter in PDF format unless the hiring managers ask you to send it in another format.
+Also, be sure to keep your letter short but powerful.
+Last but not least, send in PDF format unless the hiring managers ask you to send it in another format.

 FAQ: Where Can I Find a Cover Letter Template?

 To write a cover letter without designing it from scratch, you may want to download and use a template.
 Thankfully, many developers have been aware of that demand, and specially designed many templates for downloading.
 From sites such as Zety, Job seeker, Novo resume, Template.net and Resume Genius, you can get a lot of free cover letter samples and templates for opening in Google Docs, Word, and PDF software.

 Google Docs and Word templates are easily edited, what if you have downloaded a sample PDF file?
 No worries, SwifDoo PDF is here to help you convert the PDF to an editable Word file for easy editing or making direct changes to it.